 Here it depends primarily on the darkness of the gray.
 If the gray is very dark then the only appreciable way to change its color is to dye it black.
 You can still achieve great results but you are limited to this one color.
 If the gray is rather pale you can dye over it but be mindful that the gray will dull any dye you try to put on it.
 The best option is most cases is to simply remove some of the gray by using a color removing agent and then leaving it so or dyeing over the area.

 Yes, but you need to remove some color with a bleaching agent first.
 Black being a combination of all three primary colors, no dye can get it to change color, the combination of black and any color will still result in black.
 Removing the black color from areas of the shirt is a popular tie-dye technique called reverse-dyeing.
 You can have great results simply by using the same folding techniques as you do in tie-dye but replacing the dye with bleach.
 Be mindful when using bleach as it is quite a bit more dangerous than dyes.
 You also should make sure that you neutralize the shirt after bleaching it to prevent damage to the fabric.

 Examples of reverse-dyeing and redyeing

-The shirt on the left is a black shirt that was folded using the spiral technique.
+The first shirt is a black shirt that was folded using the spiral technique.
 Color was removed from it by pouring a solution of 1:1 bleach and water on top of the folded shirt and leaving it to react for 30 minutes.
-The shirt on the right was blue to begin with.
+The second shirt was blue to begin with.
 We then folded it using the fan fold and dyed it.